fadhilmuh/machine_learning_practice/README.md

 ## Introduction

 The models implemented here may not be optimal.
 The purpose i made this repository is because i am learning to build machine learning algorithms from scratch.
-If you'd like to try some models i have built, you can pull this repository and follow some example on how to use it.
+If you like to try some models i have built, you can pull this repository and follow some example on how to use it.

 ## Usage
 Use this to create a machine learning model.
 Again, i recommend using [scikit-learn's models](https://scikit-learn.org/stable/documentation.html) for production use.